vivian-wong/AM_defects_nnUNet/readme.md

 progress.png when running the first training.
 It will be updated after each epoch.

 #### Multi GPU training

-**Multi GPU training is experimental and NOT RECOMMENDED!**

-nnU-Net supports two different multi-GPU implementation: DataParallel (DP) and Distributed Data Parallel (DDP) (but currently only on one host!).
+Yes. nnU-Net supports two different multi-GPU implementation: DataParallel (DP) and Distributed Data Parallel (DDP) (but currently only on one host!).
 DDP is faster than DP and should be preferred if possible.
 However, if you did not install nnunet as a framework (meaning you used the `pip install nnunet` variant), DDP is not available.
 It requires a different way of calling the correct python script (see below) which we cannot support from our terminal commands.